Winter gas is returning: What does that mean for your wallet?

 Between May 1 and Sept.
 15, gas terminals are required to use a less volatile and slightly more expensive blend of fuel, or “summer blend” gas.
-After that time, they can begin selling “winter blend” gas.
+After that time, they can begin selling “winter blend” gas, WBOY reports.

+According to AAA, winter blend gas is cheaper than summer blend gas because it is able to contain more butane.

 During this winter gas period, GasBuddy says, you may notice a price drop from 10 to even 30 cents per gallon, but you also might notice slightly lower gas mileage overall.
 To mitigate this decrease in gas mileage, AAA recommends the following tips for getting the most out of your tank: